barryceelen/SublimeClaude/README.md

 A [Sublime Text](http://www.sublimetext.com) package that integrates the Anthropic Claude API into your editor.

-Type "Ask Claude" in the command palette or find the *Ask Claude* item in the *Tools* menu or in the right-click context menu to ask a question.
+Type "Ask Question" in the command palette or find the *Claudette > Ask Question* item in the *Tools* menu to ask a question.
 Any selected text in the current file will be sent along to the Anthropic Claude API.
 Note that a Claude API key is required.

 ## Features